Loading...

 Portion Control

-Pair the pot stickers with foods that are low in carbohydrates and high in fiber, such as leafy greens or non-starchy vegetables like broccoli or spinach.
-This combination can help slow down the digestion process and stabilize blood sugar.
+Pair pot stickers with foods that have a low impact on blood sugar, such as leafy greens, broccoli, or cauliflower.
+These can help slow down digestion and stabilize blood glucose levels.

-Add a source of lean protein to your meal, such as grilled chicken, tofu, or legumes.
-Protein can help moderate blood sugar spikes by slowing the absorption of carbohydrates.
+Include a source of protein, like grilled chicken, tofu, or legumes, to your meal.
+Protein can help moderate blood sugar spikes by slowing the digestion process.

-Engage in light physical activity, such as a short walk, after eating.
-This can help your body use up some of the glucose from your meal, preventing sharp spikes.
+Engage in physical activity, such as a brisk walk, after your meal to help utilize the glucose in your bloodstream more effectively.

 healthspan-mbl